 \subsection{Polarimetry}

-Spectroscopy revealed that neither the light curve nor the hardness have strong dips or features that would suggest separating the observation into several parts to be studied independently.
+The spectroscopy reveals that neither the light curve nor the hardness has strong dips or features that would suggest the observation should be separated into several parts to be studied independently.
 To study the time variability of the polarimetric properties, we followed the same approach as in B24 and split this new \ixpe observation into five equal time bins spanning 9.5~h.
 The results are reported in Fig.~\ref{fig:pd_time}.

-Time dependence of the polarimetric properties showed a hint for variability in PD, completely different with respect to the rotation we observed in the first \ixpe observation.
-We found it useful to proceed with analyzing the observation as a whole, since there are no clear trends.
-Next, we study the dependence of the polarimetric properties on energy; the results are reported in Fig.~\ref{fig:pol_energy}.
-The polarization shows a hint for an energy dependence, but the significance for this trend is less than 2$\sigma$, see later in the spectro-polarimetric analysis.
-The average polarization, in energy and time, resulting from this observation is PD=$2.6\%\pm0.5\%$ with the PA $=23\degr\pm5\degr$ at a significance level of 5.2$\sigma$, corresponding to a secure detection at CL $>$ 99.
-9999\%.
+The time dependence of the polarimetric properties shows a hint of variability in PD, completely different from the rotation we observed in the first \ixpe observation.
+We found it useful to proceed with analyzing the observation as a whole since there are no clear trends.
+Next, we studied the dependence of the polarimetric properties on energy; the results are reported in Fig.~\ref{fig:pol_energy}.
+The polarization shows a hint of energy dependence, but the significance of this trend is less than 2$\sigma$, as seen later in the spectropolarimetric analysis.
+The average in energy and time polarization during this observation is PD=$2.6\%\pm0.5\%$ with the PA=$23\degr\pm5\degr$ at a significance level of 5.2$\sigma$, corresponding to a secure detection at CL$>$99.9999\%.